mgp/book-notes/frameworks.markdown

 ### Customer Service

-From the book [The Power of Habit](the-power-of-habit.markdown) by Charles Duhigg.
+The LATTE method used by Starbucks, from the book [The Power of Habit](the-power-of-habit.markdown) by Charles Duhigg.

 1. Listen
 1. Acknowledge the problem